eilvelia/tdl/packages/prebuilt-tdlib/README.md

   same approach is used by, e.g., esbuild and swc.
 This installs a binary for the user's system only, allowing `prebuilt-tdlib` to potentially scale for more architectures and libc variants.
 One downside is that `node_modules` can't simply be copied to a different platform anymore.
+The `prebuilds` directory in the `prebuilt-tdlib` package is removed.
 - On macOS, TDLib is built using macOS SDK from nixpkgs, and the minimal supported macOS version is now 10.12 instead of 10.14.
 The arm64 macOS library is now tested in the CI using the macos-14 GitHub runner (and not